nextleap-project/countermitm/source/new.rst

 for establishing a secure contact between two contacts, Alice and Bob.

-1. Alice sends a bootstrap code to Bob as the second factor.
+1. Alice sends a bootstrap code to Bob via the second channel.
    The bootstrap code consists of:

    - Alice's Openpgp4 public key fingerprint ``Alice_FP``,